Glynz/Groomsmen_Project/README.md

 First off, I have to say a big thank you to you guys.
 Desite us not having known each other for very long in the grand scheme of things, I can say for certain that I was honored to have you stand with me up there on the aisle.
 It was a daunting day to say the least, but I couldn't ask for a better group of guys to be by my side.
 With the mushy stuff out of the way, lets get to the technical stuff.

 ## Base Configuration
 This device is the Raspberry PI 3+ which includes a higher base clock at ~1.4 GHz and 1GB of RAM making it a suitable platform for a variety of tasks.
 Although the device could be used as another basic computer in your life, this device, in my personal opnion, can be best utilized as a basic home server serving a variety of services across the network.
 As such, this raspberry pi has been configured as such.
 It has three main OS images installed: [Raspbian Stretch Lite](https://www.raspberrypi.org/downloads/raspbian/), [Raspbian Stretch Full](https://www.raspberrypi.org/downloads/raspbian/), and [OSMC](https://osmc.tv/).
 Raspbian Stretch is based on Debian OS which makes it an extremely powerful fully fledged Linux machine.
 The only difference between the Lite and Desktop version is that the Lite is a minimal headless version to keep the overhead and the Desktop comes with a full GUI frontend.
 For this system, most if not all of the services have been installed on the Rasbian Stretch Lite images.
 Lastly, the OSMC acts as a convenient home media player that functions almost identically to a cracked Amazon Firestick.
 With everything said, feel free to change the setup to better suit your needs.
+Also, please remember to change the passwords once you've setup your device as these are very poor passwords.

 ## Projects
 1. Media Center (OSMC / Kodi)
 2. Retro Gaming Machine (Raspbian Lite)
-3. Network Monitoring Tool (Raspbian Lite)
+3. OpenVPN Server (Raspbian Lite)
-4. OpenVPN Server (Raspbian Lite)
+4. Miscellaneous

 ## NOOBS (Bootloader)
 To make it convenient to install other builds, NOOBS v3.0 was installed as an initial boot loader.
 Currently, I went ahead and installed Raspbian Full (Desktop), Raspbian Lite, and OSMC Pi2 and each can be further customized if you want a full system, a low overhead server, or a dedicated entertainment system.

-## OSMC
+## 1. OSMC
 OSMC is a free and open source media center.

 ### Login Details
 Host Name: osmc-groomsmen

 SSH Username: osmc

 HTTP Webinterface Username: osmc

 Password: groomsmen

 Note: This password is used for both the Web Interface as well as the Apple Airplay password.

 ### Non-Standard Features Enabled: